SuperSport viewers on DStv and GOtv can look forward to continued action from the Total Energies Africa Cup of Nations 2021 in Cameroon.

 DStv and GOtv are the only true home of football in Africa, offering a range and depth of action that no other rival can match – it’s literally ‘Unbeatable Football’!
 If you’re going to spend your money on something, it may as well be on the best football in the world.

-The Quarterfinals at the Total Energies Africa Cup of Nations 2021 tournament continues with Senegal facing Equatorial Guinea at the Japoma Stadium in Douala on the evening of Sunday 30 January 2022.
+The Quarterfinals at the Total Energies Africa Cup of Nations 2021 tournament continues with Burkina Faso battling Tunisia at the Roumde Adjia Stadium in Garoua on the evening of Saturday 29 January 2022.

 - How the teams got here